-Anyone who happens to have connected with me on Facebook may have seen that I recently took a full time job.
+Anyone who happens to have connected with me on social media may have seen that I recently took a full time job.
 This effectively put my doctoral school “career” on hold for a while (perhaps indefinitely).

 All of that, combined with some on the job training, led to a job offer in August.
 It was a good opportunity for an interest that’s been three years in the making.
 So I took it.
 But, as large decisions are wont to do, the choice led to a lot of contemplation.

 One of the first things on my mind was, “haven’t I wasted all my time?
-Seven years in school for a profession into which I’m not going?”
+Seven years in school for a profession I’m abandoning?”

 What We Really Learn in School